dotnet/docs/docs/core/whats-new/dotnet-core-3-1.md

 If you're using Visual Studio 2019, you must update to [Visual Studio 2019 version 16.4](https://visualstudio.microsoft.com/downloads/) to work with .NET Core 3.1 projects.
 For more information on what's new in Visual Studio, see [What's New in Visual Studio 2019 version 16.4](/visualstudio/releases/2019/release-notes#whats-new-in-visual-studio-2019-version-164).

-Visual Studio for Mac also supports and includes .NET Core 3.1 in the Visual Studio for Mac 8.4 Preview channel.
-You'll need to opt into the Preview channel to use .NET Core 3.1.
+Visual Studio for Mac also supports and includes .NET Core 3.1 in Visual Studio for Mac 8.4.

 For more information about the release, see the [.NET Core 3.1 announcement](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1/).